 Visiting George Washington’s Birthplace

 No journey to the Northern Neck would be complete without recognizing this was the birthplace of George Washington.
 At least, that’s what John D. Rockefeller felt.
 The actual “birth house” of George Washington burned down in 1779 with no records of what it looked like.
 George was born here on Feb.
 22, 1732, and lived here only until he was three.
 In the 1930s, the adulation of George Washington was so great that Rockefeller and others contributed to build a colonial house that could have been like the one George was born in on the exact site where the house stood.

-Today, it’s a National Monument, but times have changed.
-The whole concept of re-creating little George’s birth site, with little actual historic evidence, seems like an embarrassment to the National Park Service.
-But they use the drop-dead gorgeous site and home to tell other stories, especially about slavery and early colonial history along river locations like this.
+Today, it’s a National Monument, and the National Park Service uses the drop-dead gorgeous site and home to tell not only of Washington’s birth, but other important stories, especially about slavery and early colonial history along river locations like this.
 If you’re in the Northern Neck, it’s free, beautiful, and has wonderful walks.
 George’s father, grandfather and great-grandfather are all buried here.
 And it’s interesting to learn that before passports and TSA, this was an international port with ships from around the world docking here to take on crops of tobacco and other goods.